 Last Clear Chance in Rear-End Accidents

-However, North Carolina law also follows the “last clear chance” doctrine, which allows a partially negligent injured party to still recover damages if it can be proven that the defendant was reasonably able to prevent the accident from occurring but failed to do so.
+However, NC law also follows the “last clear chance” doctrine, which allows a partially negligent injured party to still recover damages if it can be proven that the defendant was reasonably able to prevent the accident from occurring but failed to do so.
 This means that even if you contribute to an accident, the other driver may still be held 100 percent liable if he or she had the “last clear chance” to avoid the accident but failed to exercise reasonable care to avoid it.
 For example, you did violate a rule of the road, you were speeding, but the other driver could have avoided the crash and just simply chose to hit you.

-These complicated factors only make it more important that you contact an experienced North Carolina rear-end accident lawyer if you’ve been hurt in a rear-end collision.
+These complicated factors only make it more important that you contact an experienced rear-end accident lawyer if you’ve been hurt in a rear-end collision.
 Call 1-800-525-7111 today for a free, no-obligation consultation and let’s see how we can help.